nautobot/nautobot-app-version-control/docs/workflows/common_workflows.md

 # Common Workflows

 This section covers some common workflows.
-Some of this info is covered in the [design.md](../design.md) file at a higher level.
-The intent of this section is to cover common workflows in a bit more detail.
+It is recommended to review the [version control operations](../version-control-operations.md) section prior to this section.

 ## Proposing Data Changes